cheng-tan/vowpalwabbit.github.io/_guides/contextual_bandits.md

 - The semantics of cost and probability are the same as before.
 - Each example is also allowed to specify the label information on precisely one action.
 - A new line signals end of a multiline example.

+It best to create features for every (context, action) pair rather than features associated only with context and shared across all actions.

+>**Note:** This format explores the action space so you must specify which algorithm you want to use for exploration.

 #### Shared contextual features